Google distance between words: Introduction

 \section{Introduction}

-When the Google search engine is used to search for word \textit{x}, Google displays the number of hits that word \textit{x} has.
-The ratio of this number of hits to the total number of webpages indexed by Google represents the probability that word \textit{x} appears on a webpage.
+When the Google search engine is used to search for word $x$, Google displays the number of hits that word $x$ has.
+The ratio of this number of hits to the total number of webpages indexed by Google represents the probability that word $x$ appears on a webpage.
 Cilibrasi and Vit\'anyi \cite{CV} use this probability to extract the meaning of words from the world-wide-web.
-If word \textit{y} has a higher conditional probability to appear on a webpage, given that word \textit{x} also appears on the webpage, than it does by itself, then it can be concluded that words \textit{x} and \textit{y} are related.
+If word $y$ has a higher conditional probability to appear on a webpage, given that word $x$ also appears on the webpage, than it does by itself, then it can be concluded that words $x$ and $y$ are related.
 Moreover, higher conditional probabilities imply a closer relationship between the two words.
-Thus, word \textit{x} provides some meaning to word \textit{y} and vice versa.\\ Cilibrasi and Vit\'anyi's \textit{normalized Google distance} (\textbf{NGD}) function measures how close word \textit{x} is to word \textit{y} on a zero to infinity scale.
+Thus, word $x$ provides some meaning to word $y$ and vice versa.

+Cilibrasi and Vit\'anyi's \emph{normalized Google distance} (NGD) function measures how close word $x$ is to word $y$ on a zero to infinity scale.
 A distance of zero indicates that the two words are practically the same.
 Two independent words have a distance of one.
-A distance of infinity occurs for two words that never appear together.\\ Although Cilibrasi and Vit\'anyi's \textbf{NGD} function was sensibly derived from its basic axioms (which allow it to theoretically yield the values mentioned above), it does not account for the presence of multi-thematic webpages.
-In other words, the \textbf{NGD} function does not account for webpages, such as dictionary sites and other long pages, which encompass many unrelated subjects.
-For this reason, it is necessary to renormalize the \textbf{NGD} formula to achieve the desired values.
+A distance of infinity occurs for two words that never appear together.

+Although Cilibrasi and Vit\'anyi's NGD function was sensibly derived from its basic axioms (which allow it to theoretically yield the values mentioned above), it does not account for the presence of multi-thematic webpages.
+In other words, the NGD function does not account for webpages, such as dictionary sites and other long pages, which encompass many unrelated subjects.
+For this reason, it is necessary to renormalize the NGD formula to achieve the desired values.